PB Fintech – Another Platform Play

 Market Cap – INR 25,963 cr

 1. What is interesting about the stock?

 PB Fintech has 2 leading platforms under it: PolicyBazaar and PaisaBazaar.
 PolicyBazaar, launched in 2008, is India's leading online platform for insurance and lending products.
 It provides convenient access to insurance, credit, and other financial products.
-After receiving the insurance broking license from IRDAI, it is in the process of creating an offline presence also.
-PaisaBazaar, launched in 2014, is the financial advisory platform from the same company.
+After receiving the insurance broking license from IRDAI, it is also in the process of creating an offline presence.
+PaisaBazaar, launched in 2014, is a financial advisory platform from the same company.

-Insurance is a long-term growth story in India, as there are growth prospects both in terms of penetration (number of people covered – world average is 2.8x that of India) as well as the insurance protection gap (coverage per person – US average is 5x that of India).
-It is primarily a “push” product and hence, the distributor is a critical part of the industry.
+Insurance is a long-term growth story in India, as there are growth prospects in terms of penetration (number of people covered – world average is 2.8x that of India) and the insurance protection gap (coverage per person – US average is 5x that of India).
+It is primarily a “push” product, so the distributor is critical to the industry.
 This has led to the growth of third-party as well as direct salesforce, in both the online and offline modes.

-The Company has lost money since inception and has been funded through capital raises from marquee international investors (USD 366 million across 7 rounds) prior to the IPO.
+The Company has lost money since inception and has been funded through capital raises from marquee international investors (USD 366 million across 7 rounds) before the IPO.
 Though the losses have been coming down, the offline expansion could result in deteriorating financial metrics.